PBA D-League

-The PBA Developmental League, or PBA D-League, is the Philippine Basketball Association's official minor league basketball organization.
+The PBA D-League, or PBA Developmental League, is the official minor league of the Philippine Basketball Association.

 History

 The PBA D-League was conceptualized after the collapse of the proposed merger between the Philippine Basketball League (PBL) and Liga Pilipinas after the staging of the Tournament of the Philippines which was composed by PBL and Liga Pilipinas teams.
 PBA Commissioner Chito Salud proposed the formation of a PBA D-League, which will fill the void left by the PBL.
 On January 25, 2011, the PBA Board of Governors approved the proposal.

 The maiden tournament, named "Foundation Cup" began on March 12, 2011 at the Filoil Flying V Arena in San Juan.
 The tournament composed of 13 teams, with five teams (Junior Powerade, NLEX, Maynilad, Freego and Cafe France) having affiliation with existing PBA teams.
 Four teams (Cobra Energy Drink, Agri-Nature Inc./FCA, Pharex, and Cafe France) from the Philippine Basketball League filed for application in the PBA D-League, when they failed to acquire a sixth team in order to smoothly run the league.
 The NLEX Road Warriors became the champions of the tournament, winning two games to none against the Cebuana Lhuillier Gems.